Adam Siepel, Ph.D.

 Ilan Gronau (Postdoc, 2009–2014).
 Development of coalescent-based methods for demography inference (G-PhoCS) and probabilistic methods for measuring the influence of natural selection on dispersed genomic elements (INSIGHT).
 Ilan is now a senior lecturer at the School of Computer Science in the Interdisciplinary Center (IDC), Herzliya, Israel.
 He continues to collaborate with the Siepel Lab from Israel.

 Carolin Kosiol (Postdoc, 2006–2008).
 Comparative genomics of mammals, including positive selection in primates.
-Carolin is now a Group Leader in Bioinformatics at the Institute for Population Genetics, University of Veterinary Medicine, Vienna.
+Carolin is currently a Lecturer in Bioinformatics at the School of Biology, University of St. Andrews, Fife, UK.

 Andre L. Martins (Ph.D. student, 2007–2014).
 Bioinformatic analysis of transcriptional regulation in mammals and Drosophila, in close collaboration with the Lis Lab.
-Andre has returned to his native Portugal but continues to work closely with the Siepel and Lis Labs as a consultant.
+Andre has returned to his native Portugal and is working in software development.

 Jaaved Mohammed (Ph.D. student, 2009–2016).
 Molecular evolution of miRNAs in Drosophila.
 Jaaved was a joint member of the Siepel Lab and Eric Lai’s Laboratory at Memorial Sloan Kettering Cancer Center.
 He is now a postdoc with Joanna Wysocka at Stanford.